Jamcre/CPP-Projects-and-Assignments/README.md

-# C++ Projects and Assignments
+# C++ Projects and Assignment
-**This repository contains projects and assignments completed during my time in the courses 'Software Analysis and Design I, II, III'**
+**This repository contains projects and assignments I completed while enrolled in Software Design and Analysis I, II, III.